Capital gains tax

 - shares or units you buy within the next 30 days

-- the rest of your shares or units.
-These are treated as being held in a pool and acquired at their average price.
+- the rest of your shares or units – these are treated as being held in a pool and acquired at their average price.

 You can get an HMRC help sheet, called 'HS284 Shares and capital gains tax' from the HMRC website.

 You may get shares in the company you work for through an employee scheme at work.
-Depending on the scheme, there could be a capital gains tax bill if you immediately sell, and with all schemes there could be a future bill if you keep the shares and sell later:
+Depending on the scheme, there could be a capital gains tax bill if you sell immediately and, with all schemes, there could be a future bill if you keep the shares and sell later:

-- Company share option scheme (CSOP) You are given the option to buy shares in the company at a set future date at a set price (which cannot be less than the market value of the shares on the date the option is granted).
-Assuming you take up the option, when you sell the shares, you may make a taxable gain or loss, and generally this is based on the sale price less the price at which you acquired the shares under the option less anything you paid for the option itself.
+- Company share-option scheme (CSOP) You are given the option to buy shares in the company at a set future date at a set price (which cannot be less than the market value of the shares on the date the option is granted).
+Assuming you take up the option, when you sell the shares, you may make a taxable gain or loss, and generally this is based on the sale price, less the price at which you acquired the shares under the option less anything you paid for the option itself.

 - Enterprise management incentive (EMI) You are given the option to buy shares in the company at a set future date at a set price.
 If the set price is less than the market value of the shares on the date the option is granted, this perk counts as part of your pay on which you have to pay income tax.
-Assuming you take up the option, when you sell the shares, you may make a taxable gain or loss and this is based on the sale price less the price at which you acquired the shares under the option less anything you paid for the option itself less any amount on which you paid income tax when the option was granted.
+Assuming you take up the option, when you sell the shares, you may make a taxable gain or loss, and this is based on the sale price less the price at which you acquired the shares under the option, less anything you paid for the option itself less any amount on which you paid income tax when the option was granted.

 When you get employee shares from a SIP of SAYE plan, any increase in value is ignored if you transfer them within 90 days to an Isa or a personal pension.
 Because Isas and personal pensions are CGT-free, this means there is no capital gains tax when you eventually sell the shares (but no relief for losses either).